sedcakmak/photo-gallery/README.md

 # Photo Gallery
-Photo Gallery built with React and Firebase
+Photo Gallery built with React, Framer Motion and Firebase (Firestorage and Firestore)